SayanBan/Student-Room-Accommodation-Management-System/README.md

     Room update and delete available for admin after a room has been created/posted Attractive yet Formal interface, exactly what needed for a business!

+Application used - Netbeans IDE for coding
+                 - Tomcat server for localhost

+Programming Languages used - HTML5
+                           - CSS3
+                           - Bootstrap
+                           - JSP (Java Servlet Programming) - For Backend

 Screenshots coming soon!